 Botswana in particular is well known for its efforts in protecting the earth’s natural heritage.
-By offering travellers a haven in which to experience a meaningful and fascinating journey, the following four game reserves make a Botswana safari an absolute pleasure.
+By offering travellers a haven in which to experience a meaningful and fascinating journey, the following eight-game reserves make a safari in Botswana an absolute pleasure.

-Small but packed with unique wildlife, Moremi Game Reserve is situated around the natural wonder of the Okavango Delta.
+Small but packed with unique wildlife, the iconic Moremi Game Reserve is situated around the natural wonder of the Okavango Delta.
 There is no need to stress the importance of maintaining this delicate ecosystem and Moremi is committed to doing just that.
-With low-impact accommodation and a variety of activities to enjoy, Moremi has cemented itself as Botswana’s most beautiful and natural reserve.

-With a mix of both luxury and budget accommodation available, Chobe National Park is a wonderful destination for a family safari.
-With so much to see and do, this is protected haven is great for fishing expeditions, mokoro rides and sunset cruises.
+With a mix of both luxury and budget accommodation available, Chobe National Park is a wonderful destination for family safari holidays.
+With so much to see and do, this protected haven is great for tiger fishing, mokoro rides and sunset cruises.

 Savuti National Park is the centre for Africa’s ferocious lion.
 Strategically placed artificial water holes and hides encourage wildlife and birds to congregate in unique spaces, making game viewing guaranteed in Savuti.